Brussels Travel Guide

 Grand Place (Central Square)

-Address: Brussels
+Address: 1000 Brussels Brussels

 The Grand Place is the heart of Brussels and has been since the Middle Ages.
-One of Europe's more beautiful squares, it lies in the centre of a confusion of small cobbled streets, and is surrounded by richly decorated 17th century Baroque Guildhouses, various Neo-Gothic buildings and museums.
-It is, however, the town hall, a magnificent Gothic building that dominates the square.
-Markets, flower stalls and various events are held here and this is the place to get to grips with the essence of Brussels, perhaps over a local delicacy at a pavement café.
+One of Europe's more beautiful squares, it lies in the centre of a confusion of small cobbled streets, and is surrounded by richly decorated 17th century Baroque Guildhouses, various Neo-Gothic buildings and museums.<br /><br /> It is, however, the town hall, a magnificent Gothic building that dominates the square.
+Markets, flower stalls and various events are held here and this is the place to get to grips with the essence of Brussels, perhaps over a local delicacy at a pavement café.<br /><br />

 The distinctive statue has been described as the Eiffel Tower of Brussels and tourists throng the streets in search of the tiny urinating urchin.
-The bronze Mannekin is thought to represent the 'irreverent spirit' of Brussels, but there are numerous tales about its beginnings.
-Started by Louis XV of France many years ago, it has been the custom of foreign countries, companies, visiting dignitaries or charities to donate an outfit to the Mannekis-Pis and the little boy is usually decked out in the latest costume; previous costumes are displayed in the City of Brussels Museum.
+The bronze Manneken is thought to represent the 'irreverent spirit' of Brussels, but there are numerous tales about its beginnings.<br /><br /> Started by Louis XV of France many years ago, it has been the custom of foreign countries, companies, visiting dignitaries or charities to donate an outfit to the Manneken-Pis and the little boy is usually decked out in the latest costume; previous costumes are displayed in the City of Brussels Museum.<br /><br /> As the cheeky fountain is one of the most populat attractions in Brussels, visitors an expect large crowds at most times of day, especially in tourist season.<br /><br />

-Hôtel de Ville
+Hotel de Ville

 Brussels' city hall is rated as the most splendid civic building in Europe.
-The foundations were laid in 1402 and it survived the mercifully inaccurate bombing during World War 2 when most of the other buildings on the Grand Place were destroyed.
+The foundations were laid in 1402 and it survived the mercifully inaccurate bombing during World War II when most of the other buildings on the Grand Place were destroyed.
 The façade is embellished with gargoyles and images of nobility while the intricate 100 metre-high tower is resolved by a fine statue of St Michel, patron saint of Brussels.
-Tours are available - well worth it to see the fine tapestries and miscellaneous works of art inside.
+Guided tours are available for a small fee - well worth it to see the fine tapestries and miscellaneous works of art inside.<br /><br />

 Galeries Royales Saint Hubert

 Mall lovers everywhere should make a pilgrimage to the Galeries Royales Saint Hubert, the very first shopping arcade in Europe.
 Opened in 1847, the arcade became a draw card for the cream of 19th century society and today continues to inspire shoppers and browsers alike.
-The building itself is an architectural marvel: arcaded shop fronts across two floors are separated by pilasters, conceived in a Cinquecento style.
+People from across the globe, young and old, enjoy perusing here and everyone will find something to their taste.<br /><br /> The building itself is an architectural marvel: arcaded shop fronts across two floors are separated by pilasters, conceived in a Cinquecento style.
 The roof above is made of arched glass panes connected by a delicate cast-iron framework - very photogenic!
-In between the various shops you'll find cafes, restaurants, a theatre and even a cinema.
+In between the various shops you'll find cafes, restaurants, a theatre and even a cinema; with so much to see and do here, this attraction is family friendly and one the kids will enjoy too.<br /><br />

 Palais Royal

-Admission: July to September
+Admission: Free Open Tuesday to Sunday, 22 July to 4 September

 Belgium's magnificent Royal Palace was built in the 19th century as the official residence of the Belgian Royal family although today is used for official functions and other ceremonial purposes.
 The palace is positioned in front of Brussels Park, itself well worth exploring, and directly opposite the modern Parliament building as if symbolically representing the country's system of government, a constitutional monarchy.
 Tours are only possible in summer and commence after the National Holiday on 21 July.
-Inside are a multitude of historical artefacts and some impressive contemporary art, commissioned by the queen in 2002.
+Inside are a multitude of historical artefacts and some impressive contemporary art, commissioned by the queen in 2002.<br /><br />

 Royal Museums of Fine Arts